gmvoit/ExpCGM/Notebooks.md

 These notebooks illustrating the Essential elements of the framework were developed by MSU students Doruk Yaldiz and Jazzmin Partridge:

-* [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) shows how to use Python to reproduce the plot on the [Essentials](/ExpCGM/descriptions/Essentials) page illustrating the relationship between atmospheric radius and atmospheric specific energy in **ExpCGM**.
+* The [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials) shows how to use Python to reproduce the plot on the [Essentials](/ExpCGM/descriptions/Essentials) page illustrating the relationship between atmospheric radius and atmospheric specific energy in **ExpCGM**.

-* [MSU Generalizable](/ExpCGM/notebooks/MSUGeneralizable) shows how to extend the Python code in the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) notebook, so that user-defined pressure profiles and potential wells can be incorporated into **ExpCGM**.
+* The [MSU Generalizable Notebook](/ExpCGM/notebooks/MSUGeneralizable) shows how to extend the Python code in the [MSU Essentials Notebook](/ExpCGM/notebooks/MSUEssentials), so that user-defined pressure profiles and potential wells can be incorporated into **ExpCGM**.